openstack-archive/infra-manual/doc/source/developers.rst

 6. The code should comply with the community `logging standards <https://wiki.openstack.org/wiki/LoggingStandards>`_.

-There may be more specific items to be aware of inside the projects' documentation for contributors.
+There may be more specific items to be aware of inside the repositories' documentation for contributors.

 Contributors may notice a review that has several +1's from other reviewers, passes the functional tests, etc. but the code still has